open-factoryai/XKS/README.md

 ## ⚠️ Limitations

 - Requires Azure CLI to be installed and accessible
-- Service principal must have `Azure Kubernetes Service Cluster User` role
+- User or service principal must have `Azure Kubernetes Service Cluster User` role
 - File uploads are limited by Azure's size restrictions (~4MB)
 - Commands are executed in the context of AKS cluster's command service
 - Network policies may affect certain kubectl operations